 This dish is a favourite of many.
 The secret to the alluring aroma is none other than pandan leaves, also known as screw-pine leaves.

 Pandan leaves are usually used to add aroma to a dish or as a natural colouring agent to cakes and many Southeast Asian desserts.
-In this dish, it is used for its aroma.
-You will immediately smell the intensity of the fragrance while frying the chicken.
-The meat soaks up the nutty sweet pandan smell as it blends with the spices used to marinate the chicken meat.
+In this dish, it is used for its fragrance.
+You can immediately smell the intensity of the fragrance while frying the chicken.
+The meat soaks up the nutty sweet pandan smell as it blends in with the spices used in the marinade.

-You can, of course enjoy this dish without any dip.
-The chicken meat by itself is extremely flavourful but if you dip it in some sweet Thai chilli sauce, the taste of this dish goes a notch higher.
-Tangy, sourish, spicy, sweet together with the aromatic fragrance of the pandan leaves, this dish will definitely gain a place in your heart.
-You are surely missing out if you do not try this.
+You can, of course enjoy this dish without any accompaniment.
+Due to the marinade, the chicken meat is already extremely flavourful as it is.
+However, if you dip it in some sweet Thai chili sauce, the taste of this dish goes a notch higher.
+Tangy, sourish, spicy and sweet together with the aromatic fragrance of the pandan leaves, this dish will definitely gain a place in your heart.
+You will be missing out if you do not try this.

 Great for parties served as finger food or simply enjoy it with hot white rice.
-Remember to check out the recipe of the dip, sweet chilli sauce.
+Remember to also check out the recipe of the dip, sweet chili sauce.

 Pandan Fried Chicken is also known as: Ayam PandanGai Hor Bai Toeyไก่ห่อใบเตย

 Blend shallots, lemongrass and fennel seeds together.
-Marinate chicken with blended ingredients, turmeric, chilli powder, oyster sauce, salt and sugar for at least 30 minutes.
-Ideally, marinade chicken overnight.
+Marinate chicken meat with blended ingredients, turmeric, chili powder, oyster sauce, salt and sugar for at least 30 minutes.
+Ideally, marinate chicken meat overnight.

 Wrap marinated chicken meat with pandan leaves.

 Fry chicken meat until golden brown.
-Serve with Sweet Thai Chilli sauce.
+Serve with sweet Thai chili sauce.